RavoPL/narrows-portaferry/README.md

 * Easily find the needed contact information.
 * Find the location of the restaurant in Dublin and its surrounding areas.
 * Be able to see a full menu with clear pricing and appealing photos.

+### Site Owner Goals

+* Promote the business and facilitate its growth.
+* Provide a way for customers to contact the business and make orders.
+* Provide essential information in regards to opening hours, store location, etc.
+* Ensure that customers are aware of special offers and events.

+## User Experience

+### Target Audience

+* New potential customers looking for a traditional Polish restaurant.
+* Familiar customers looking to order food for delivery.
+* Customers looking for catering for small, medium or large parties and special events.